Josephine, Guardian Angel

-Josephine, Guardian Angel (Joséphine, ange gardien) is a French television series.
+Joséphine, Guardian Angel (Joséphine, ange gardien) is a French television series.
 It has been aired since 1997 on TF1 (France).

 Plot

-Joséphine Delamarre is a guardian angel that Heaven sends to earth.
+Joséphine Delamarre (Mimie Mathy) is a guardian angel that Heaven sends to earth.
 With her psychological insight, ability of persuasion and her magical powers, she manages to help people who have problems.
 She appears at the beginning of each mission; when the mission is completed, she disappears by snapping her fingers.